 Music, art, and physical education are fundamental subjects in the school's curriculum because they contribute to every child's academic and social development.
-Art and Music education helps level the "learning field" across socioeconomic boundaries while strengthening student problem-solving and critical thinking skills and contributing to the overall academic achievement of students.
+Art and Music education helps level the "learning field" across socio-economic boundaries while strengthening student problem-solving and critical thinking skills and contributing to the overall academic achievement of students.
+Physical education provides students the opportunity to attain their optimal of fitness while participating in a carefully planned program of physical activities.
+Through participation, students develop interest and skills that promote and encourage lifetime fitness while stimulating brain functions that enhance academic achievement.

-• 2240 - CONTROVERSIAL ISSUES AND STUDENT EXPRESSION
+2240 - CONTROVERSIAL ISSUES AND STUDENT EXPRESSION